bbc/bbcat-base/docs/object_creation.md

 Object factories provide an interface to the class which they create; allowing overloaded behaviour.
 They provide the following information about their class:

-- Is the class a singleton?
+- Whether the class is a singleton.
 - The textual name of the class.
-- The specification of the parameters and controlls.
+- The specification of the parameters and controls.
 - Methods to create an instance of the class.
-- A priority for this factory, compared to other factories of the same name.
+- A priority for this factory, compared to other factories of the same name (allows overriding of functionality at run time).

 There are two current uses for objects that factories can create:

 - An object that has parameters.
 - An object that has controls.
 See render library documentation for details.

-As far as objects with parameters are concerned, two types of objects can be created:
+As far as objects with parameters are concerned, two types of objects can be
+created:

-- non-singletons, of which there may be many instances
+- non-singletons, of which there may be many instances, this is the default
 - singletons, of which there may only be one.
+Singletons must specify this in their class definition (see below).

 ## Class Registration

 Classes to be created should derive from the SelfRegisteringParametricObject class, overriding the appropriate methods.
-To create the appropriate factories, two macros are provided:
+To create the appropriate factories, a macro is provided:

 - SELF_REGISTERING_PARAMETRIC_OBJECT() creates a static instance of the SelfRegisteringParametricObjectFactory template class, which registers itself with the ObjectRegistry singleton on initialisation.

-- SELF_REGISTERING_PARAMETRIC_SINGLETON() creates a static instance of the SelfRegisteringParametricSingletonFactory template class, which registers itself with the ObjectRegistry singleton on initialisation.
+To specify a singleton, a static member function *and* virtual member function must be specified, a macro is provided for this purpose:

+- SELF_REGISTERING_PARAMETRIC_OBJECT_IS_SINGLETON() when included in the class definition will make any objects of this type (or derived type) a singleton.

 ### An Example